How to Build a Website Step 1 — Hosting:

 How to Build a Website Step 6 — Promote Your Website:

 The easiest way to promote your website is through search engine optimization or SEO.
-You build your Web content so that it ranks well in search engines.
-This can be very difficult, but it is inexpensive and can result in good results if you work at it.
+You build your web content so that it ranks well in search engines.
+This can be very difficult, but it is inexpensive and can have good results if you work at it.

 Other ways to promote your site include: word of mouth, email, and advertising.
 You should include your URL on all professional correspondence and whenever it makes sense in personal messages.
 I put my URL in my email signature along with my email address.